 This design relies on a custom-designed firmware for the PIC.
 The firmware source is abundantly commented so I’ll keep this section short.
 The timekeeping is entirely left to the RTC clock.
 It is polled every second and the display is updated with the new value.
 The nixie multiplexing is handled by an interrupt routine that executes at 10kHz, while the cycling through the various display modes is also handled by an interrupt routine which is triggered every 20s.

 The firmware features a “boot sequence” that is only executed at first power on.
 It serves no other purpose than to entertain the viewer, looking like the whole device is “warming up” before it can operate :) The firmware implements dimming control (by skipping up to 3 consecutive strike cycles).
-The interrupt routine is made unusually complex by the need to wait for the optocouplers to actually turn off (which is achieved by implementing a delay of 8 interrupt cycles between each nixie strike, resulting in a overall refresh rate of about 140Hz at full brightness).
 Cathode protection is provided by iterating through all cathodes (15ms each) every 10s.

 The firmware uses the ambient light sensor to turn off the nixies in complete darkness (assuming nobody will be using the clock under those circumstances).
 The proximity sensor is currently unused as I didn’t take the time to find the ideal hardware setup for it.
 Full colons are blinked at 1Hz during time display and lower dots are static during date display.
 Once a full display sequence (time / date / temp / humidity) has been completed, the display is put to sleep for a minute before starting the next sequence.
 All of this is adjustable in the firmware source, and will eventually be adjustable on the running device.

-A complete sequence from the power on time can be seen in the following video.
+A complete sequence from the power on time for an earlier firmware version can be seen in the following video.
+Since then, wakeup and change of display mode has been synchronized with nixie cathode protection, among other changes.
 Note that due to the multiplexing, the display looks dimmer on the video than it is to the naked eye:

 The code path for the settings is orthogonal to the